JamesSkemp/words/content/post/an-open-letter-to-richard-fitz.md

 +++
-title = "An Open Letter to Richard Fitz" summary = "An open letter to Richard Fitz regarding his comments on March 2nd 2004.
+title = "An Open Letter to Richard Fitz" description = "An open letter to Richard Fitz regarding his comments on March 2nd 2004.
 Published here as well as sent to Mr. Fitz via postal and electronic mail." draft = false comments = true date = "2004-03-06T01:01:00-06:00"